hoalongnatsu/kopylot/README.md

 You can read more about the project in the [blog post](https://medium.com/@thiagoalves/introducing-kopylot-a-kubernetes-ai-assistant-264cff0e7846).

+## 🤝 Note:
+This repo from https://github.com/avsthiago/kopylot with fixed text-davinci-003 has been deprecated.
+Origin author is Thiago Alves.

 ## 💫 Features:

 - 🔍 **Audit**: Audit a resource, such as pods, deployments, or services using an LLM model.